 If you’re in a compliance administration role, the licence is an important tool to help you to keep your school compliant with its legal obligations.
 It compliments other content licences, reduces risk of teaching staff being insufficiently informed of copyright obligations and there’s even a legal indemnification!
 We provide a range of education and compliance resources, and support from knowledgeable, responsive staff.

 If you’re responsible for making purchasing decisions, the licence provides a well-established response to copyright’s compliance risk and administrative overhead.
 The licence helps by covering a broad range of copyright material, simple comprehensive terms, with a predictable EFTS-based fee structure.

 If you’re a school principal, the licence provides an effective compliance tool that lets administrators focus on your school's strategic goals.
 The licence helps through its broad scope and predictable cost structure.

 What isn't included in the licence?

 Copyright applies to published material including books, journals, newspapers, magazines, art and music - even when the copyright symbol © is not displayed.
-Generally, if your copying falls outside of the guidelines, you need to gain advanced permission from the Rightsholder to copy and share their material.
+Our licence doesn't include material licensed by other collective management organisations and alternative licensing arrangements such as OA.